jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

        articles/parents that they did not create (from this permission).
-       Fortunately, they generally have the higher level permissions 'Edit Attachments' and 'Delete Attachments' which means they can edit or delete any attachments on any article that they can edit.
+       Fortunately, they generally have the higher level permissions 'Edit Attachments' and 'Delete Attachments' which means they can edit or delete any attachments on any article that they can edit (assuming their permissions have not been changed).

+If you have other common scenarios that you feel should be documented, please feel free to contact me so I can update this documentation (see the end of this page for contact information).

 Other Notes on Permissions
 --------------------------

   * If a user has permissions to edit the state of their attachments, they will see the 'Publish: Yes/No' options on forms to add or edit attachments.
 If they select 'No' and save the attachment, the attachment will still be visible to them in the front end (while they are logged in).
-Anyone else will not see the attachments.
+    Noone else will see the unpublished attachments on the front end.
 If the user wants to change the Published state, they can edit the attachment (even though it is grayed out) and change the states.

 Display Filename or URL